ajwills72/critical-thinking/docs/ScienceTruthHonestyInstructorInteract.md

 Huang et al. (2018) "Neural correlates of novelty and appropriateness processing in externally induced constraint relaxation" - Amygdala reaction is not to novelty, but to appropriateness.
 So emotional response to problem solving, not to an aha! effect specifically.
+But falls short of a direct replication.

-Gonzalez-Garcia et al. (2018) "Content-specific activity in frontoparietal and default-mode networks during prior- guided visual perception" - Did not show amygdala reaction
+Gonzalez-Garcia et al. (2018) "Content-specific activity in frontoparietal and default-mode networks during prior- guided visual perception" - Did not show amygdala reaction, but again falls short of a direct replication.